sionpixley/PolyNode/README.md

 - macOS x64
 - Windows x64

+### Linux support

+PolyNode only supports Bash or Zsh by default.
+During the install process, PolyNode edits either .bashrc or .zshrc to add two locations to the PATH: PolyNode's home directory `~/.PolyNode` and the symlink for Node.js and related commands `~/.PolyNode/nodejs`.
+This will probably change later to have support for more shells.

 ## How to install

 Please uninstall all installed versions of Node.js before installing PolyNode.